Information for Residents

 Flood Prevention Tips

-- Keep trash and debris out of street gutters.
-Loose materials can clog storm drains and increase the potential for flooding throughout your neighborhood.
+Pick up trash, leaves, grass clippings and other debris that collects around the storm drains and curb gutters near your home.
+Loose materials can clog storm drains and increase the potential for flooding in your neighborhood.

 Make sure all outdoor garbage cans stay tightly covered.
 Rain water washes trash and debris into storm drains which flow untreated to our beaches and bays.

 - Keep it Clean.

 Pick up after your pets — rain water can wash pet waste into our storm drains causing bacterial contamination at our beaches.
 Keep your car in good repair - automotive fluids that leak onto our streets are a leading cause of pollution in our rivers, bays and ocean front.

 Properly store and contain outdoor materials so trash, fluids and debris don’t leave your property.

 - Stay safe.

 Use caution and slow down on roads and freeways.
 Be aware of road conditions and avoid driving through standing or moving water.
 If you live in an area that has experienced flooding in the past, be sure that important items like keepsakes, tools and equipment are stored off the floor.
 Once rains begin, avoid low lying roadways and find alternate routes around areas like Mission Valley and the beach area communities prone to temporary flooding.